-Visual processing disorder is a neurological condition where the brain has difficulty interpreting visual information, even though eyesight is normal.
+Visual processing disorder is a neurological condition in which the brain has difficulty interpreting visual information, even when eyesight is normal.
 It affects how a person understands, processes, and responds to visual stimuli, impacting skills like reading, writing, and spatial awareness.
-Individuals may struggle with recognizing shapes, letters, or patterns, judging distances, or distinguishing foreground from background.
+Individuals may struggle to recognize shapes, letters, or patterns, judge distances, or distinguish foreground from background.
 It often coexists with learning difficulties, such as dyslexia, and can affect academic performance and daily activities.

 Listen to Sorel’s heartwarming journey of dealing with and overcoming the symptoms of visual processing disorder and dyslexia, and book a free consultation to discuss your child’s learning needs.